geeogi/async-python-lambda-template/README.md

 ## Q&A

-#### Why use asynchronous Python?
+#### Why use Asyncio?

-Async Python code can speed up the execution time of a script by performing I/O concurrently.
-While a synchronous Python script will perform network requests one by one, an asynchronous Python script is able to handle multiple network requests at a time which can have a significant benefit when many requests are made – e.g. a data scraping/aggregating service.
+Asyncio can speed up the execution time of a script by performing I/O concurrently.
+While a synchronous Python script will perform I/O tasks (e.g. network requests) one by one, a Python script written with asyncio can handle multiple I/O tasks at a time which can have a significant benefit when many I/O tasks are required.

-A similar effect can be achieved using multithreading but the concurrent pattern with asyncio is often easier to understand and reason about, especially with the explicit async/await syntax.
+We could use multithreading to achieve a similar effect.
+Instead, this template uses asyncio with explicit async/await syntax.

-If your script doesn't perform significant I/O then there likely won't be any benefit from using asynchronous code.
+If your service doesn't perform many I/O tasks then there likely won't be any benefit from using asyncio.

 #### Why use AWS lambda?